 NASA scientists will snap radar-generated images using the Deep Space Network antenna at Goldstone, California, and the Arecibo Observatory in Puerto Rico.

-“We should be getting some great radar images of this asteroid,” Chodas told CNN.
+“We should be getting some great radar images of this asteroid,” Chodas told CNN before the asteroid passed.
 “Radar would be the key to study the asteroid’s surface, give an idea of its shape, whether it has rocks and that kind of stuff on it.
 It’ll be really exciting.”

-If you don’t have binoculars or a scope, you can watch from the comfort of your computer on The Virtual Telescope Project 2.0.
+Observers without binoculars or a scope watched from their computers on The Virtual Telescope Project 2.0.